JRiggles/simple-color-palette-py/README.md

 ## API Reference

 ### Dataclasses
-`simplecolorpalette` provides three Python `dataclass`es for defining a color `Palette`, its constituent `Color`s, and the RGB `Components` of those colors.
+`simplecolorpalette` provides Python `dataclass`es for defining a color `Palette`, its constituent `Color`s, and the RGB `Components` of those colors.
 Each dataclass field can be given either positionally or by keyword.

 #### `Components`
 Stores linear sRGB color channel data.
 Values outside the range of 0.0 to 1.0 are allowed for the `red`, `green`, and `blue` components.
 Opacity values outside the 0.0 to 1.0 range will be clamped.